evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 The Nissan Ariya 87kWh offers modest performance with a maximum power of 178 kW (242 hp / 239 bhp) and a total torque of 300 Nm (221 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.5 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 91 kWh and a net usable capacity of 87 kWh, providing an 4 kWh buffer (4.4%) for battery protection.
+The high-capacity battery has a gross capacity of 91 kWh and a net usable capacity of 87 kWh, providing a 4 kWh buffer (4.4%) for battery protection.
 With a nominal voltage of 352 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 533 to 475 km (331-295 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 16.3 kWh/100 km for the base model and 18.3 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 130 kW.
 Charging from 0% to 100% takes approximately 63 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 107 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 59%.
-This results in an effective charging speed, including time lost, of 98 kW, with each charging session taking about 28 minutes and 18 seconds..
+This results in an effective charging speed, including time lost, of 98 kW, with each charging session taking about 28 minutes and 18 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24.5 kWh/100 km, the trip would take approximately 9 hours and 58 minutes.
 This journey would require three charging stops from 6% to 67%, with a total charging time of 98 minutes.

-### Onboard charger
+### Onboard Charger

 The standard onboard charger supports up to 7.2 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 12 hours and 4 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.